niloysh/5g-monarch/labs/lab3/README.md

 2.	**Query Example**: Query metrics like `kube_pod_info` and `kube_pod_container_resource_requests` to get details about the network functions' CPU and memory usage.

-**Task**: Modify the code to retrieve CPU and memory usage data, then parse and display it in a readable format.
+**Task 2**: Modify the code to retrieve CPU and memory usage data, then parse and display it in a readable format.

 ---
 # Compose Slice-Level KPIs (1/2)